till-f/NetMessage/README.md

 client.Connected += OnConnected;
 client.Disconnected += OnDisconnected;

-// of course, our client can also receive communication that was initiated by the server
+// of course, our client could also listen for communication initiated by the server
 //client.AddMessageHandler<string>(StringMessageHandler);
 //client.AddRequestHandler<Request, RequestResponse>(RequestHandler);